bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 * NEW : Ability to add Google Captcha into standard forms was added.

 == Upgrade Notice ==

+= V1.11 =
+New Google Captcha version is added.
+We fixed the bug with displaying Google Captcha on the multisite register form.
+We fixed the bug with multilanguage plugin.
+We updated all functionality for wordpress 4.1.

 = V1.10 =
 We updated url and key names for Google Api.